 The amount of a MN State Grant that a student may be eligible for has a different value available for each number of credits enrolled.
 For example: the same student may qualify for \$856 if enrolling in 15 credits but only \$604 if enrolled for 14 credits.
-Students who are considering reducing their schedule during the drop/add period to less than 15 credits are strongly encouraged to visit the Financial Aid Office for information about how awards may be impacted.
+Students who are considering reducing their schedule during the drop/add period (first five school days of the semester) to less than 15 credits are strongly encouraged to visit the Financial Aid Office for information about how awards may be impacted.